SpecFlowOSS/SpecFlow-Examples/BowlingKata/BowlingKata-Fsharp/README.md

 ## Bowling

-This project provides the game logic, and  written entirely in F#.
+This project provides the game logic, and is written entirely in F#.

 The code behind the game is strongly F#-flavored.
 The `Game` type is not a class in an object-oriented sense.
 No mutable data is stored in the game state and no member methods are defined.
 Instead, the `Game` type is a union type that holds different data for each state of the game.
 The only way to create a new game state is by using data from the old one and/or adding new data, like a new roll score.
 This ensures data consistency and immutability.
 Additionally, it makes it easier to implement tracing and backtracking logic.